6 Easy Resistance Band Exercises to Give Your Whole Body a Workout

 Move 1: Lunge With Biceps Curl

 (A) Place the center of the band under the instep of your left foot and position your right foot about two feet behind you.
-(B) With an underhand grip on the band’s handles, perform a biceps curl while bending your knees to lower into a lunge position.
+(B) With an underhand grip on the resistance band's handles, perform a biceps curl while bending your knees to lower into a lunge position.
 Complete 20 repetitions.
 Switch legs and repeat.

 Move 2: Hug-the-World Plié

 (A) Stand with feet wider than shoulder-width apart, toes out.
 Wrap the band around your back at bra level.
-Extend arms to sides, slightly curved, while holding the band just shy of the handles.
+Extend arms to sides, slightly curved, while holding the resistance band just shy of the handles.
 (B) Bring fingertips together and bend knees until thighs are parallel to the floor.
 Open arms while returning to start.
 Repeat 20 times.

 Move 3: Squat With Overhead Press

 (A) Stand in the middle of the band with feet parallel and shoulder-width apart.
 Hold handles at shoulder height, with palms facing away from you and elbows bent.
 (B) Squat deeply while pressing your arms directly over your head.
-Keep your weight on your heels and resist the band as you return to standing position.
+Keep your weight on your heels and resist the resistance band as you return to standing position.
 Repeat 20 times.